Kelly Clarkson & Gwen Stefani Get Into Heated Fight Over ‘The Voice’ Singer

 It was Kelly who appeared to have the upper hand when Gracee revealed she attended Kelly’s concert in Tulsa, Oklahoma and saw Kelsea Ballerini, who opened for The Voice judge during that performance.

 But then, Gwen used her personal connection to boyfriend and fellow coach Blake, who is an Oklahoma native, in an attempt to get the singer on her team.

 “Gracee, this is meant to be.
-“He’s from Oklahoma,” she said of Blake.
+He’s from Oklahoma,” she said of Blake.

 “I go to Sooners, I go to Old Red, I go to Lake Texoma,” Gwen explained.
 “The point is that your voice is a character voice.
 I almost got chills because it was such a unique sound.
 I want to work with you so desperately.”